Be very afraid.

 - Happy and Charle from Fairy Tail are two talking cats.
 More accurately, are part of a race of talking, cat-like creatures called Exceed, who hatch from eggs and use magic to grow wings and fly.

-- The title character of Omamori Himari can appear as one, though she usually prefers to appear as a human or Cat Girl
+- The title character of Omamori Himari can appear as a talking cat, though she usually prefers to appear as a human or Cat Girl.

 - Tama from Hayate the Combat Butler, who can only aspire to the importance of being a mascot.
 He only talks to Hayate, and is only occasionally bipedal.

-- In Axis Powers Hetalia, Canada's bear Kumajiro and Iceland's puffin can talk.
+- In Hetalia: Axis Powers, Canada's bear Kumajiro and Iceland's puffin can talk.
 When the Nekotalia strips happened, all the nation cats can talk and at one point, Japaneko talked to his master Japan, causing Japan to react with shock.

 - Kyuubei of Puella Magi Madoka Magica sort of counts.
 He actually communicates via Telepathy, but is still perfectly fluent in Japanese, and understands human speech just fine.
 Pity this doesn't also apply to his morals.